-The ciwGAN models have been shown to learn lexical items \citep{begusCiw}.
-In a fully unsupervised manner, the network learns to associate unique codes with unique lexical items.
-For example, when a ciwGAN network is trained on approximately 600 tokens of five lexical items, it learns to associate [1, 0, 0, 0, 0] with the word \textit{suit}, [0, 1, 0, 0, 0] with \textit{year}, [0, 0, 1, 0, 0] with \textit{water}, [0, 0, 0, 1, 0] with \textit{oily}, and [0, 0, 0, 0, 1] with \textit{rag} \citep{begusCiw}.
+CiwGAN has been shown to learn lexical items \citep{begusCiw} in a fully unsupervised manner, associating each one-hot code with a distinct lexical item.
+For example, when Model 1 is trained on approximately 600 tokens of five lexical items, it learns to associate [1, 0, 0, 0, 0] with the word \textit{suit}, [0, 1, 0, 0, 0] with \textit{year}, [0, 0, 1, 0, 0] with \textit{water}, [0, 0, 0, 1, 0] with \textit{oily}, and [0, 0, 0, 0, 1] with \textit{rag} \citep{begusCiw}.
 Lexical learning thus emerges in a fully unsupervised way, only from the requirement that the networks can recover the latent code from synthesized audio.

-Single lexical items are represented with unique one-hot codes can be causally forced in the output at near categorical levels.
+Single lexical items represented with unique one-hot codes can be causally forced in the output at near categorical levels, by setting the one-hot code to extreme values outside the training range of [0,1].
 For example, setting the code to [0, 0, 0, 0, 2], the network outputs \textit{rag} in 98\% of outputs.

 Exploration of the negative extreme values in the one-hot code $c$ shows that some values represent a specific single word or a word concatenated with another, non-specific word that is difficult to acoustically identify.
-For example, in Experiment 1, the model consistently outputs the word \textit{year} together with another non-specific word when its latent code is set to [0, -10, -10, 0, 0].
+For example, Model 1 consistently outputs the word \textit{year} together with another non-specific word when its latent code is set to [0, -10, -10, 0, 0].
 Figure \ref{causalcompositionality} illustrates one such example.
 We generate five other outputs (audio samples available at the data repository link), but they are nearly identical to the one displayed in Figure \ref{causalcompositionality}.

-The first word in this output (Figure \ref{causalcompositionality}) can be transcribed as \textit{rag} but its quality is low.
+The first word in this output (Figure \ref{causalcompositionality}) can be transcribed as \textit{rag}, but has low quality.
 The second word can be transcribed as \textit{year}.
-It appears that [0, -10, -10, 0, 0] represents the word \textit{year} concatenated with another word with a weaker audio profile.
+Figure \ref{causalcompositionality}) shows that [0, -10, -10, 0, 0] represents the word \textit{year} concatenated with another word with a weaker audio profile.